 - Vaping is generally more satisfying than smoking.

 - Vaping produces a stronger high than traditional marijuana smoking methods.

-Additionally, cannabis vaporizers are designed to specifically eliminate harmful smoke toxins.
+Additionally, cannabis vaporizers are designed to eliminate smoke toxins.
 As stated earlier, the vape method of marijuana inhalation eliminates smoke production, replacing it with mist.
-So, it makes sense that studies over the years have shown that vaporizing does produce fewer carcinogenic compounds than smoking marijuana.
+So, it makes sense that studies over the years have implied that vaporizing may produce fewer carcinogenic compounds than smoking marijuana.
 Also, when vaping, there is virtually no smell, and others in the area are not at risk of contracting a contact high, which is a secondary high felt by non-users who breathe in marijuana smoke.

 The University of Washington’s Alcohol and Drug Abuse Institute reports that tobacco smoke and marijuana smoke contain a similar range of chemicals that are known to be harmful (4).
 The respiratory system is impacted when smoke enters the lungs and airway on its way to the bloodstream.

 Non-cannabinoid elements make up about 88% of combusted marijuana smoke gases.
 Most of those don’t add to the high, and they may provide potential health risks.
 An increased risk of respiratory problems may be associated with marijuana smoking, including: